LoyolaChicagoBooks/introcs-csharp/rst/nant.rst

 language, see http://markuplanguages.courses.thiruvathukal.com.

-To get you started with one-file programs in your examples folder, *you do not need to know anything about NAnt at all*.
+To get you started with one-file programs in your examples folder, *you do not need to know anything about NAnt at all*, as long as you use a run script from the next section.

 .. index:: build scripts
    run script